0xd3ba/among-llms/docs/guide.md

 - Cast your vote as *any* agent.
 If you vote as another agent, they will be notified.

 Click the **Confirm** button to submit your vote.
 If no vote has been started, this action will initiate a new vote.
+The vote will conclude when any of the following conditions are met:
+- All agents have cast their votes.
+- An agent receives a majority of the votes.
+- The vote duration exceeds the limit specified in the [`AppConfiguration`](../allms/config.py) class.

+Once the vote ends, the agent with the most votes will be *terminated*.

+---

+### Conclusion
+Congratulations!
+You have reached the end of the guide.
+By now, you should have a solid understanding of the application and its key functionalities.
+Next, try it out yourself and enjoy exploring all the features!